Douglas A-4 Skyhawk: Design and development

 The aircraft's turbojet engine was accessed for service or replacement by removing the aft section of the fuselage and sliding out the engine.
-This obviated the need for access doors with their hinges and latches further reducing weight and complexity.
-This is the opposite of what can often happen in aircraft design where a small weight increase in one area leads to a compounding increase in weight in other areas to compensate, creating a demand for more powerful, heavier engines, larger wing and empennage area, and so on in a vicious circle.
+This obviated the need for access doors with their hinges and latches, further reducing weight and complexity.
+This is the opposite of what can often happen in aircraft design, where a small weight increase in one area leads to a compounding increase in weight in other areas such as wing area, engine power, empennage area, or structural improvements.
+These features are often added to compensate for the original increase in weight, and can trigger a vicious circle.

 The A-4 pioneered the concept of "buddy" air-to-air refueling.
 This allows the aircraft to supply others of the same type, reducing the need for dedicated tanker aircraft—a particular advantage for small air arms or when operating in remote locations.
 This allows for greatly improved operational flexibility and reassurance against the loss or malfunction of tanker aircraft, though this procedure reduces the effective combat force on board the carrier.